Souloid/quartzPages/docs/plugins/TableOfContents.md

 tags:
   - plugin/transformer
 created: 2024-07-07 @ 23:03:09 PM
-updated: 2024-07-07 @ 23:03:09 PM
+updated: 2024-07-08 @ 23:29:27 PM
 ---

 This plugin generates a table of contents (TOC) for Markdown documents.
-See [[table of contents]] for more information.
+See [[docs/features/table of contents]] for more information.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.